Cheap Permutation Testing: Discussion and extensions

 \section{Discussion and extensions}

 We have presented a general framework, \emph{cheap permutation testing}, for accelerating hypothesis testing while preserving the high power and exact false positive control of standard permutation tests.
 The core idea is to group datapoints into bins and to exploit bin-wise sufficient statistics to avoid the standard sample-size-dependent overhead of permutation testing.
-While this work has focused primarily on quadratic test statistics for two-sample homogeneity and independence testing, the principles can be extended in a number of directions:
+A notable limitation of this approach is that compact sufficient are not available for all unstructured or black-box test statistics.
+However, they are available for the quadratic test statistics popular in two-sample homogeneity and independence testing and for a variety of more general structured classes:

 \paragraph{Generalized quadratic test statistics} Many popular test statistics can be recovered as simple transformations of quadratic statistics.
 For example, \emph{studentized} U and V-statistics, which are known to imbue permutation tests with additional robustness properties \citep{neuhaus1993conditional,janssen1997studentized,chung2013exact,chung2016asymptotically}, divide a standard U or V-statistic by an estimate of its standard error and commonly take the form $U/\sqrt{V}$ where both $U$ and $V$ are quadratic test statistics in the sense of \cref{def:qts}.
 All functions of one or more quadratic test statistics are amenable to the binned sufficient statistic constructions of \cref{sec:cheap} and hence can benefit from the speed-ups of cheap testing.